 How to get to Santa Cruz del Islote?

-Or you can stay overnight on Isla Mucura or Isla Tintipan and organize this experience from there (a short 10-minute ride by boat).
+You can also stay overnight on Isla Mucura or Isla Tintipan and organize this experience from there (a short 10-minute ride by boat).

-Author’s note: This article was originally published by Chris on the site www.seeColombia.travel.
+Author’s note: Chris originally published this article on the site www.seeColombia.travel.
 It has now been edited by Thomas Espeute, following the acquisition of SeeColombia.travel by Tomplanmytrip.